rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/ha-server-upgrade-helm/_index.md

     hostname: rancher.my.org
     ```

+> **Note:** There may be more values that are listed with this command depending on which [SSL configuration option you selected]({{< baseurl >}}/rancher/v2.x/en/installation/ha/helm-rancher/#choose-your-ssl-configuration) when installing Rancher.

-3. Take the values above and use `helm` with `--set` options to upgrade Rancher to the latest version.
+3. Take all values from the previous command and use `helm` with `--set` options to upgrade Rancher to the latest version.

     ```
     helm upgrade rancher rancher-stable/rancher --set hostname=rancher.my.org
     ```

+> **Important:** For any values listed from Step 2, you must use `--set key=value` to apply the same values to the helm chart.

 ## Rolling Back